 The tried and true pushup, an exercise that everybody on the planet is familiar with.
-While it is predominantly associated with exercising the chest and underarms (the triceps), the humble push-up will also provide a great workout to the shoulders (more specifically, the actual pushing-up motion hits the shoulders).
+While it is predominantly associated with exercising the chest and underarms (the triceps), the humble push-up will also provide a great workout for your shoulders.

 Speaking of push-up variations that will hit the shoulders with a greater strain than the standard push-up…

 “What the hell is that, Jon?” you might be asking yourself.
 And truth be told, I didn’t know about this exercise either until very recently, when somebody in the gym I was working out in at the time showed it to me.

 This is yet another example of my axiom that you should always keep your eyes and ears open and always learn new things.